 Course Book Lists

-For more information on these books, check the web site for the Law School Bookstore.
+For more information on books, check the web site for the Law School Bookstore.
 When you search for textbooks, use LAW as the Department code.

 Use the link above to see the Fall 2016 upper level course schedule, the tentative Spring 2017 upper level course schedule, and archived course schedules.
 The Fall 2016 schedule shows the CRNs (Course Reference Numbers) for all courses where registration can be performed through Banner.